thesfinox/mars-reconnaissance-orbiter/docs/source/quickstart.rst

 Displaying Images
 ~~~~~~~~~~~~~~~~~

-Display the false-color visualization:
+Display the false-colour visualisation:

 .. code-block:: python

-   # Display the hyperspectral image as false-color RGB
+   # Display the hyperspectral image as false-colour RGB
    hsi.display_hsi()

    # This opens an interactive OpenCV window